 The Lindgren trap has a pouch containing a fungus called Beauveria bassiana.
-When ash borers enter the trap, they come into contact with the fungus, which enters their abdominal cavity and kills them approximately five days later.
+When ash borers enter the trap, they come into contact with the fungus, which enters their abdominal cavity and kills them approximately seven days later.

 Where does the fungus come from ?